Turkey Swedish Meatballs

 Bowl of Swedish meatballs served over egg noodles and topped with parsley.

-Inspired by my mom's recipe, this recipe for Turkey Swedish Meatballs is lower in fat and cholesterol than traditional Swedish Meatballs, but every bit as delicious thanks to a few key steps!
+Inspired by my mom's recipe, this recipe for Turkey Swedish Meatballs is lower in fat and cholesterol than traditional Swedish Meatballs, but every bit as delicious for a few key reasons.

 • Seasoned Right.
 Lean ground turkey has the reputation of being dry and flavorless.
 This recipe proves that it does not need to be the case.
 Sauteed onion, soaked bread, and herbs are mixed into the ground turkey adding flavor and moisture, creating the best-tasting turkey meatball ever!

 • Served with Homemade Gravy.
-The from-scratch gravy is incredibly simple to make but features wholesome ingredients.
-No canned condensed soups here!
+The from-scratch gravy is incredibly simple to make adds so much flavor to this simple meal.
 It is creamy and flavorful and just simply the perfect accompaniment to these Swedish meatballs.

 Notes on Ingredients